rrrossjr/MultitenantWorkshop/manage-app/clone-plug-drop/clone-plug-drop.md

 ## Introduction
 In this lab you will perform many multitenant basic tasks.
 You will create a pluggable database (PDB), make a copy of this pluggable database, or clone it, explore the concepts of "plugging" and unplugging a PDB and finally drop it.
 You will then explore the concepts of cloning unplugged databases and databases that are hot or active.
 Finally you will work on refresh, snapshots and relocate PDBs.

+The following video is from Oracle Product Manager Patrick Wheeler.
+He gives a ~7 minute explanation of PDB cloning including cold, hot and refreshable clones.
+The video also explains an online relocate of a database.
 [](youtube:kzTQGs75IjA)

 ## Step 0: Reset the database environment